nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The `TodoDispatcher` subcomponent implements the `Dispatcher` interface, which defines a single `dispatch` command.
-The dispatch function simply maps the provided `ParseResult` object to the correct command and returns it.
+The dispatch function simply maps the provided `ParseResult` object to the correct command, instantiates a new instance of it then returns it to the caller.

 #### Command